KubeDeckio/KubeSnapIt/docs/docs/usage/logging-output.md

 layout: default
 ---

-# Logging and Output
+# 📜 Logging and Output

-KubeSnapIt provides detailed output and logging for each operation.
-You can use the `-Verbose` flag to see detailed information about resource snapshotting, diffing, and restoring processes.
+KubeSnapIt provides detailed logging for every operation, allowing users to track and debug snapshot creation, resource restoration, and diff comparisons.

-### Detailed Example of Snapshot Creation Output
+{: .note }
+For in-depth troubleshooting, always use the `-Verbose` flag to view detailed logs of what KubeSnapIt is doing.

+---

+## 📝 Snapshot Logging Example

-When creating snapshots, the following summary might be displayed:
+When creating snapshots, a summary output displays each resource being saved:

 ```PowerShell
 Deployment 'access' snapshot saved: ./snapshots/Deployment_access_2024-10-14_12-55-22.yaml